mchmarny/artomator/EVENTS.md

 gcloud pubsub topics delete gcr --project $PROJECT_ID
 ```

-## Artifact vulnerabilities
+## Artifact Vulnerabilities

-If enabled, Artifact Analysis (aka Container Analysis) will create Pub/Sub events for each vulnerability found by automated AR scanning (TBD: does it fire for notes and occurrence created via Grafeas API?).
+If enabled, Artifact Analysis (aka Container Analysis) will create Pub/Sub events for each vulnerability found by automated AR scanning.
+For the most part, you can think of a `note` as data about vulnerability (e.g. `CVE`), and `occurrence` as the data that connects that `note` to a particular artifact (i.e. `digest`).

-> For the most part, you can think of AA `note` as data about vulnerability (e.g. `CVE`), and AA `occurrence` as the data that connects that `note` to a particular artifact (i.e. `digest`).
+> Note: these events do not fire for notes and occurrence created via Artifact Analysis API.

 If you haven't already done so, start by enabling the Artifact Analysis and Container Scanning API